hammedakinwale/Devops-projects/6-client-server/README.md

 ![it should look like this](./images/log.png)

-paste this `DATAS USER 'Clientes_user'@'private-Ip' IDENTIFIED BY 'PassWord.2';
+paste this `DATAS USER 'Datas_user'@'private-Ip' IDENTIFIED BY 'PassWord.2';
 ` in mysql console and run.

 ![it should look like this](./images/jh.png)

-then grant permision to `Cliente-user` with the below command.
+then grant permision to `Data-user` with the below command.

 `GRANT ALL ON Datas_database.* TO 'Clientes_user'@'private-Ip';
 FLUSH PRIVILEGES;`